NeuroJSON/jsonlab/README.txt

 === Install JSONLab on Debian ===

-JSONLab is currently available on Debian unstable.
+JSONLab is currently available on Debian Bullseye.
 To install, you may run

    sudo apt-get install octave-jsonlab